CJS4102EN - Criminal Justice Research Methods and Statistics II

 Biblically based

-Criminal justice research abound, but not all have a biblical basis.
-This course could help develop biblically-educated criminal justice researchers within their field and community.
+Criminal justice research abounds, but not all have a biblical basis.
+This course helps develop biblically-educated criminal justice researchers within their field and community

 Missionally driven